chinmayhad/Battleship-Multiplayer-Desktop-Game-with-AI/README.md

-# Project - Battleship MultiPlayer Desktop Game with AI
+# Battleship MultiPlayer Desktop Game with AI
 **SOEN-6441 Adv.
 Programming Practices - (Summer 2019)**

 This is a electronic variant of the classic game **Battleship** published by Milton Bradley(1967).